alberta-conservation/st-sim-risk-assessment-demo/README.md

 datasheet(myProject, "stsim_StateLabelY", optional = TRUE)
 ```

-List the tansition types to be used in the model
+List the transition types to be used in the model

 ``` r
 # Transition Types